University of Minnesota Administrative Policy

 Policy Statement

-Principal investigators must identify and document program income generated on federal and non-federal sponsored projects.
-Program income must be appropriately documented and the resulting revenue properly recorded in accordance with sponsor requirements.
+Principal investigators (PIs) must identify and appropriately document program income generated on all sponsored projects in accordance with sponsor requirements.

 Exclusions

 This policy does not include program income where there is no reporting requirement to the sponsor.
-Examples include income received on non-federal awards that are silent on program income, royalty income resulting from patents and copyrights (unless the terms and conditions of the award indicate otherwise - see OMB Uniform Guidance 200.307), or royalties or license fees for unpatented, but potentially patentable discoveries that are disclosed to the Office for Technology Commercialization.
+Examples include income received on non-federal awards that are silent on program income, royalty income resulting from patents and copyrights (unless the terms and conditions of the award indicate otherwise - see Office of Budget and Management (OMB) Uniform Guidance 200.307), or royalties or license fees for unpatented, but potentially patentable discoveries that are disclosed to the Office for Technology Commercialization.

 This policy does not include revenue generated through programs funded by sources other than sponsored projects.